This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 - 46% of wine consumers bought their wine from online stores

 - 28% of wine online shoppers spend 400RMB and above in the past 6 months (21% in 2016) source

 Further readings about Wine in China

 How to Start…. and Then Make Your First Million?

 Million of RMB first then USD.

 Consumers in China mainly care about comments and reviews about your product.
-You can pretend to be the best wine in the world, if there isn’t any review or press article talking about it, they’ll consider you just as another brand among others.
-A nobody lost among thousands of brands.
+You can pretend to be the best wine in the world, but if there isn’t any review or press article talking about it, they’ll consider you just as another brand among others.
+Nobody lost among thousands of brands.